Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

-The most favorable window for loan modification in Colorado is the pre-NED period — before the Notice of Election and Demand is recorded with the county Public Trustee.
-During this period, the servicer has not yet committed to the formal foreclosure timeline, federal dual tracking protections can prevent the NED from being recorded while the application is pending, and the full modification timeline has maximum space to complete.
+The most favorable window for loan modification in Colorado is the pre-NED period — before the Notice of Election and Demand under § 38-38-103 is recorded with the county Public Trustee.
+During this period, the servicer has not yet committed to the formal foreclosure timeline, the dual-tracking protections under C.R.S. § 38-38-103.2 and 12 C.F.R. § 1024.41 can prevent the NED from being recorded while a complete loss mitigation application is pending, and the full modification timeline has maximum space to complete.
 This is the window where successful Colorado modifications happen.

 Once the NED is recorded, the window compresses.
-The cure clock through day 110 runs alongside the modification process.
-The Public Trustee sale is scheduled approximately 110 to 125 days out.
-A modification submitted after the NED must be complete, correct, and processed without delays to complete before any sale date is set.
+The Public Trustee sale is scheduled approximately 110 to 125 days out, and the Notice of Intent to Cure deadline under C.R.S. § 38-38-104 falls 15 calendar days before the scheduled sale (with the cure payment due by 12 noon the day before sale) — the deadline floats backward from the actual sale date, not forward from the NED, so the modification window now has to complete inside that narrower pre-cure runway.
+A modification submitted after the NED must be complete, correct, and processed without delays to land before the sale date.
 Every day of delay after the NED recording narrows this window further.

-Find Out What Modification Programs Apply to Your Colorado Loan
+Find Out Which Investor-Mandated Loss Mitigation Waterfall Applies to Your Colorado Loan

 A mortgage relief professional reviews your Colorado loan situation, foreclosure stage, and income to identify what modification programs apply and what must happen to keep the modification window open.